Top 10 Dangerous Minerals You Should Avoid

 Mercury poisoning from cinnabar has been linked to Minamata disease and various organ system illnesses.
 Its toxicity is compounded when it oxidizes, producing harmful compounds like methyl mercury.
 Despite its historical uses, cinnabar poses significant health and environmental risks.

 Major cinnabar deposits are found in the Philippines, Spain, California, Egypt, and Italy.
+Cinnabar is often found in hot springs and volcanic regions, where natural mineral deposits form in geothermal environments.
+It is the primary source of the world's elemental mercury, which is associated with environmental and health hazards due to its toxicity.
 Given its potential to cause severe health issues, cinnabar requires extreme caution in handling.
 Its absorption through the respiratory tract, intestines, or skin adds to the complexity of managing its risks.

 Is cinnabar safe to wear?
 While mercury is highly toxic, mineral experts suggest that the mercury in cinnabar is not easily absorbed by the human body, making it less “bioavailable.”
 However, if you choose to wear cinnabar jewelry, it’s best to avoid heating it, wearing it while washing, sleeping with it on, or—of course—putting it in your mouth.